aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 2. Click "Intercompany" in the header/statusbar.
 3. In the wizard, pick a scenario (filtered to the statement line's company), optionally type a reference, and optionally upload a file to attach.
 4. Confirm.
 The module creates and posts two 2-line journal entries using the selected scenario and the amount from the selected line; the uploaded file is attached to both moves, and the payment reference is logged in each move's chatter.
+   If "Reconcile now" is checked, it pre‑adds the created source move line to the statement line (Keep Suspense Accounts required).
+You must click Validate in the reconcile UI to finalize.

 ## Configuration